prabhuignoto/react-chrono/README.md

 ### Slideshow

 Play the timeline automatically with the `slideShow` mode.
+This prop enables the play button on the ui controls.

 ```sh
   <div style={{ width: "500px", height: "950px" }}>